Barry Kelly (physician)

-Barry E. Kelly is a radiologist and university professor in medicine from Northern Ireland.
+Barry E. Kelly (14 June 1961 – 22 June 2025) was a radiologist and university professor in medicine from Northern Ireland.

-Career
+Life and career

-Barry Kelly was born in Belfast where he attended St. Mary's Christian Brothers' Grammar School, Belfast.
+Barry Kelly was born in Belfast on 14 June 1961.
+He attended St. Mary's Christian Brothers' Grammar School, Belfast.
 He then attended the medical school at Queen's University, Belfast from which he graduated in 1984.
 He obtained specialist training in surgery obtaining fellowships of the relevant royal colleges FRCSEd, FFRRCSI.

 He subsequently moved into radiology and received training and qualification (FRCR).
 He was appointed as consultant radiologist to the Belfast Trust in 1995.
-He was appointed Visiting Professor of Radiology at Ulster University.
+He was appointed visiting professor of radiology at Ulster University.

-His radiological interests include imaging in acute medicine, surgery, trauma and the ICU environment.
+His radiological interests included imaging in acute medicine, surgery, trauma and the ICU environment.

+Kelly died from cancer on 22 June 2025, at the age of 64.